marcusmchale/breedgraph/README.md

 Data access control:
-- Users are agents that submit records on behalf of their primary team and may retrieve records from any of their affiliated teams.
+- Users are agents that submit records on behalf of teams for which they have a "write" affiliation. and may retrieve records from any of their affiliated teams.
-    - When a user registers they select their primary team, and an affiliation is created to this team.
+    - When a user registers they select a team, and a "write" affiliation is created to this team.
       - Affiliations are provided in 3 ranked levels.
           - Level 2: Admin
           - Level 1: User
           - Level 0: Unconfirmed
-      - If the team does not yet exist, the user is provided a level 2 affiliation (Admin).
+      - If the team does not exist, the user is provided a level 2 affiliation (Admin).
-      - If the team does exist, and the new user was invited to join (email added) by an Admin level affiliate of this same team, the new user is provided a level 1 affiliation (User).
+      - If the team exists, and the user was invited to join (email added by an Admin level affiliate of this same team), the new user is provided a level 1 affiliation (User).
-      - If the team exists, and the new user was invited to join by an unaffiliated user, the new user is provided a level 0 affiliation (Unconfirmed).
+      - If the team exists, and the user joins without invitation, the new user is provided a level 0 affiliation (Unconfirmed), and a request is sent to the corresponding Admin to elevate this affiliation.
-    - Users may create secondary affiliations with any other team.
+    - Users may create affiliations with any team.
       - Secondary affiliations default to level 0 (Unconfirmed) and can only be deleted if never raised to a higher level.
-        - This allows a reconstruction of the history of data access according to timestamps for each level change.
+        - This allows a reconstruction of the history of data access according to timestamps for affiliation level change.
     - The level of each affiliation to a given team can be changed by any user with an Admin level affiliation to this team.
-  - All records are associated with the submitting user and their primary team.
+  - All records are associated with the submitting user and their current "write" team.
   - Each user can retrieve records from teams with which they hold a User (or greater) level affiliation.

-  - Notes:
-    - The primary team cannot change.
-      - In this model the user is defined as an agent of the team.
-        As such, if a person changes teams, they are no longer the same user.
-        In such cases a new user must be registered which will result in multiple "User" accounts sharing details like email address, fullname etc.
 - Users have an additional property "global_admin", set to true for the first registrant automatically.
   - If set to true:
     - This user can change the level of any affiliation.
     - This user can set any users "Global Admin" property.
   - There must always be at least one User with "global_admin" = True

+## Setup neo4j
+get the key, add the source and apt install

+    wget -O - https://debian.neo4j.com/neotechnology.gpg.key | sudo gpg --dearmor -o /usr/share/keyrings/neo4j.gpg
+    deb [signed-by=/usr/share/keyrings/neo4j.gpg] https://debian.neo4j.com stable latest
+    sudo apt install neo4j=1:5.1.0

+set initial password for neo4j user (only works if run before starting for the first time)

+    neo4j-admin dbms set-initial-password <password-here>

+enable systemd to start the neo4j service

+    sudo systemctl enable neo4j
+    sudo systemctl start neo4j

+## Set up redis
+    sudo apt install redis-server

+change /etc/redis/redis.conf "supervised no" to "supervised systemd" to allow systemd to manage startup restart to load config

+    sudo systemctl restart redis.service